FAQ

 How much does it cost?

 To get an idea of hourly rates for editors across a range of experience levels, you can read some guidance on the Australian context and other factors affecting costs here.
+Some editors charge by job or hour, and may provide an estimate based on an edit of a sample part of the work that is representative of the whole.

 What’s the difference between structural editing, copyediting, and proofreading?

 *Structural editing (also known as content editing, or substantive editing) is big-picture thinking about your text – is it structured logically, does it flow, do the pieces all fit together and make sense as a whole.
 It might also involve major rewriting and other advice on improving the work.
-Read more here.

 *Copyediting comes next, and this step focuses on consistency, grammar, and spelling, to ensure clarity and accuracy.
 Examples might include consistent use of US or UK spelling, treating numbering the same way throughout, and formatting footnotes similarly across the text.
-Read more here.

 *Proofreading is at the very end, which originally meant checking the ‘proofs’ from the publisher against the original to ensure no errors have been introduced to text or visuals in the final layout, but nowadays more usually means checking for mistakes as a final step.
-Read more here.